 Engaging with the Commission

-The Commission will be engaging with stakeholders, patients, carers and people who use care and support services during its work.
+The Commission has been engaging with stakeholders, patients, carers and people who use care and support services during its work.
 This diagram provides an overview of the different activities that are currently planned or have already taken place.

 Click on the image below to enlarge